Growth of Massive Black Hole Seeds by Migration of Stellar and Primordial Black Holes: Gravitational Waves and Stochastic Background: Gaseous dynamical friction migration timescales and merging rates

 To put the mechanism in astrophysical context, our main aim is to describe the formation of the seeds for (super)massive BHs.
 In the local Universe these giant monsters are hosted at the center of massive spheroidal galaxies.
 Thus their seeds must have formed in the progenitors of such systems at intermediate/high-redshift, which are known to be dusty star-forming galaxies.
 These objects, detected and investigated mainly in the far-IR/(sub)mm band by ground-based interferometers like ALMA, feature large SFRs $\psi\gtrsim 100-1000\,\rm M_\odot/yr$ and huge molecular gas reservoirs $\rm M_{\rm gas}\gtrsim 10^{10}-10^{11}\,M_\odot$ concentrated in a compact region of a few $\rm kpc$ (e.g., \citep{scoville+14, scoville+16, ikarashi+15, simpson+15, barro+16, spilker+16, tadaki+17a, tadaki+17b, tadaki+18, talia+18, lang+19, smail+21}).
 These conditions are prompt for the efficient sinking of many compact objects toward the nuclear regions via the aforementioned process of gaseous dynamical friction.
 In \citep{boco+20} we have run a series of dynamical simulations and derived a fitting formula for the corresponding migration timescale:

-The quantities entering the above expression are related to the properties of the compact objects and of the gas distribution in the galaxy: $M_{\rm gas}$ is the total gas mass; $R_e$ is the half mass radius of the gas distribution; $m_\bullet$ is the mass of the migrating compact object; $\epsilon$ and $j$ are the initial specific energy and angular momentum of the compact object; $r_c(\epsilon)$ is the circular radius that the compact object would have if it were on a circular orbit with energy $\epsilon$, and $j_c(\epsilon)$ is the angular momentum associated to that orbit.
+The quantities entering the above expression are related to the properties of the compact objects and of the gas distribution in the galaxy: $M_{\rm gas}$ is the total gas mass; $R_e$ is the half mass radius of the gas distribution; $m_\bullet$ is the mass of the migrating compact object; $\epsilon$ and $j$ are the initial specific energy and angular momentum of the compact object; $r_c(\epsilon)$ is the circular radius that the compact object would have if it were on a circular orbit with energy $\epsilon$, and $j_c(\epsilon)$ is the angular momentum associated to that orbit, measuring the circularity of the orbit (typical values for circular radius and circularity can be found in Table 2 of \citep{boco+20}).
 The precise values of the exponents $(a,b,c,\beta,\gamma)$ and of the normalization factor $\mathcal{N}$ depend on the specific shape of the gas density profile (see Table 1 in \citep{boco+20}).
 In the present work we adopt the fiducial setup of \citep{boco+20}, namely, a 3D Sersic gas density profile $\rho(r)\propto r^{-\alpha}\, e^{-k\,(r/R_e)^{1/n}}$ with $n=1.5$, $\alpha=1-1.188/2n+0.22/4n^2\sim 0.6$ (see \citep{prugniel+97}) and half-mass radius $R_{\rm e}\sim 1$ kpc.
 Then the values for the parameters in equation (\ref{eq:tauDF}) read $a\approx-0.95$, $b\approx0.45$, $c\approx-1.2$, $\beta\approx 1.5$, $\gamma\approx 2.5$ and $\mathcal{N}\approx 3.4\times 10^8$ yr.
-Next we describe how the dynamical friction timescale is employed to derive the merging rates of compact remnants from stellar evolution and of pBHs.